19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (c) any other matter that the Authority considers relevant.

+[Act 31 of 2017 wef 04/06/2018]

 [Act 9 of 2013 wef 18/04/2013]

 ### Directions or regulations concerning persons that have ceased to be specified financial institutions

-30AAM\.—(1) The Authority may, from time to time, issue such directions or make such regulations concerning any person that has ceased to be a specified financial institution, or any class of persons that has ceased to be a class of specified financial institutions, as the Authority considers necessary —
+51\.—(1) The Authority may, from time to time, issue such directions or make such regulations concerning any person that has ceased to be a specified financial institution, or any class of persons that has ceased to be a class of specified financial institutions, as the Authority considers necessary —

 (a) in order to discharge, or to facilitate the discharge of, any binding obligation of the person or class of persons, as the case may be; or